 Whether you are starting your first job or looking for a new one, it is very important to consider the benefits that each company offers.
 You should add the benefits into your salary consideration, because you may be surprised that a lower paying job with great benefits can put you financially ahead when compared to a higher paying job.
-Here are t he most common benefits and things you should consider about them as you consider your new job.
+Here are the most common benefits and things you should consider about them as you consider your new job.
+Taking advantage of your benefits can reduce your taxable income and add additional savings.

 The most common benefit is health insurance.
 Many companies have different policies about when you qualify for health insurance.
 Generally if you are working full-time you qualify for this benefit.
 Some companies will completely cover you, and allow you to purchase insurance for your family.
 Other companies will have you pay a premium for yourself and your family.
 Some companies allow you to cover your significant other as well.
 You should consider the out-of-pocket costs as well the premium costs when comparing health insurance benefits.